docbobo/roon-extension-harmony/README.md

 1. Install Git from https://git-scm.com/downloads.
    * Following the instructions for the Operating System you are running.

-1. Download the Alarm Clock extension.
+1. Download the Logitech Harmony extension.

    * Go to the [roon-extension-harmony](https://github.com/docbobo/roon-extension-harmony) page on [GitHub](https://github.com).
    * Click the green 'Clone or Download' button and select 'Download ZIP'.